oscar-system/Singular.jl/docs/src/index.md

 ## Installation

-To use Singular.jl we require Julia 0.6 or higher.
+To use Singular.jl we require Julia 1.0 or higher.
 Please see [http://julialang.org/downloads](http://julialang.org/downloads/) for instructions on how to obtain julia for your system.

 At the Julia prompt simply type

 ```
+julia> using Pkg
 julia> Pkg.clone("https://github.com/oscar-system/Singular.jl")
 julia> Pkg.build("Singular")
 ```